tluu5/discovery_app/README.md

 Admin Tools: Admins can add, edit, or remove location entries to keep the database accurate and up-to-date.
 They can also moderate user reviews.

+User Stories

+Users:

+Find outdoor spots in Chicago based on preferred activities.

+Filter locations by features and facilities (e.g., restrooms, picnic areas).

+Save favorite spots and view them later.

+Read and leave reviews for locations.

+Discover nearby spots using a map view.

+Admins:

+Manage location details to ensure accuracy.

+Moderate user reviews.

+Domain Model

+Entities:

+User: id, admin, email, username, created_at, updated_at

+Location: id, name, address, latitude, longitude, description, created_at, updated_at

+Attribute: id, name, category, created_at, updated_at

+Favorite: id, location_id, user_id, created_at, updated_at

+Location_Attribute: id, location_id, feature_id, created_at, updated_at

+Associations:

+A User can have many Favorites.

+A Location can belong to many Favorites.

+A Location can have many Attributes through Location_Attribute.

 Setup and Installation Instructions

 To get the project running locally, follow these steps: